Vitals Today

 Latest posts by Wendy Lazcano (see all)

-Ibuprofen is widely used to treat fever, mild to moderate pain, and inflammation.
-Dexketoprofen, known commercially as Enantyum, is the active enantiomer of ketoprofen.
-It is characterized by its rapid and potent action.
+Ibuprofen is widely used for fever, mild to moderate pain, and common inflammatory conditions.
+Dexketoprofen, found in brands such as Enantyum, is the active enantiomer of ketoprofen and is associated with a relatively rapid onset of relief in some studies, especially when used for acute pain and for a few days.

 Previous Post